aaslinur/personal-website/content/authors/admin/_index.md

 ---
 title: Aasli Abdi Nur
 role: Ph.D.
-Student | Sociology and Demographic Methods
+Candidate | Sociology and Demographic Methods
 avatar_filename: avatar.png
 bio: Aasli Abdi Nur, MPH, is a social and behavioral health scientist with experience in research and evaluation.
 She is currently a Ph.D. student in the